 What's more, emotions like shame, anger and fear can affect our capacity for digestion.
 They are called "gut feelings" for a reason - and we can work through them so that they work for us not against us.

 So whilst it may seem all too easy to overlook, or override, the messages that your body is telling you, sometimes, we just to need to make space to listen and reconnect with our own inner source of wisdom: our intuition.

 A large part of my role is to educate you to make informed diet and lifestyle choices, but I also believe lasting, enjoyable eating habits depend on you developing an authentic, intuitive relationship with your body and with food - and I'd love to show you how.

-As digestive function is the primary supporter of all other systems in the body, it is my belief that a healthy gut is the foundation for optimal health as well as disease prevention.
+As digestive function is the primary supporter of all other physical systems in the body, it is my belief that a healthy gut is the foundation for optimal health as well as disease prevention.

 "The GI system is the primary gateway by which the external environment interacts with the body” - Tom Sult, 2006"